cpanelsky/apitabs/README.md

 # apitabs
-Provides documentation links and module/function nmes via Tab Completion for cPanel cpapi2, uapi, and whmapi1 command line interfaces
+Provides documentation links and module/function names via Tab Completion for cPanel cpapi2, uapi, and whmapi1 command line interfaces

 Manual setup can be performed as noted on the original forums post :